chohanu/Java_Apps/readme.md

-Im still working on it.Hopefull I'll finish by today or tomorrow evening
+Im still working on it.I am hopeful I'll finish it by today or at most by tomorrow evening